CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ## Intro

-Tykky is a set of tools which wrap installations inside a Apptainer/Singularity container to improve startup times, reduce IO load, and lessen the number of files on large parallel filesystems.
+Tykky is a set of tools which wrap installations inside an Apptainer/Singularity container to improve startup times, reduce IO load, and lessen the number of files on large parallel filesystems.

 Additionally, Tykky will generate wrappers so that installed